WeirdConstructor/WLambda/doc/wlambda_reference.md

                   | "&and"            (* logical and, short circuit *)
                   | "&or"             (* logical or, short circuit *)
                   | "=>"              (* pair constructor *)
-                  ;
+                  | "+>"              (* take lhs, wrap it into list if not already
+                                         and append the right side.
+                                         if lhs is an iterator, append all elements. *)
+                  | "<+"              (* take rhs, wrap it into list if not already
+                                         and prepend the left side.
+                                         if rhs is an iterator, prepend all elements. *)
+                  | "%>"              (* take lhs, wrap it into a map if not already
+                                         and sets the given value as key to true. if the rhs value is a pair, set as key/value. if the rhs is a list, set the first element as key, and the list as value. if the rhs is a map, copy all keys. if the rhs is an iterator, process the elements. *)
+                  | "<%"              (* take rhs, wrap it into a map if not already
+                                         and sets the given value as key to true. if the lhs value is a pair, set as key/value. if the lhs is a list, set the first element as key, and the list as value. if the lhs is a map, copy all keys. if the lhs is an iterator, process the elements. *) ;
     bin_op        = call_no_ops, { op, bin_op } (* precedence parsing is done
                                                    in a Pratt parser style *)